 - Protect public health, human communities and or animal welfare

 New Belgium embraces growth as a way to bring opportunity and prosperity to coworkers and their families.
 This path underscores the responsibility to prove business can be a force for good.
 One way we evidence this ideal is by incorporating Smart Growth practices in our breweries and our communities in Fort Collins, CO and Asheville, NC.
 We support systems that promote clean air, clean water, and strong local economies.
 We all deserve to live in places that optimize environmental, economic, and social well-being.
+Places that will be resilient to the human impacts of climate change.
 By funding projects that support smart growth, we're creating opportunities for New Belgium beer drinkers to advance sustainable infrastructure in communities where we sell our beer.
 Let's make great neighborhoods all over the place.

-We are in support of Smart Growth projects that:
+We are in support of Smart Growth and Climate projects that:

 - Influence development and revitalization that protects natural resources and promotes clean air, water and energy